Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 #definition[For an enqueuer with rank $r$, the minimum timestamp among the elements between `First` and `Last` in its local SPSC at time $t$ is denoted as $m i n \- s p s c \- t s(r, t)$.]

-#definition[For an enqueue, *slot-refresh phase* refer to its execution of line 5-6 of @slotqueue-enqueue.]
+#definition[For an enqueue, *slot-refresh phase* refer to its execution of @line-slotqueue-enqueue-refresh - @line-slotqueue-enqueue-retry of @slotqueue-enqueue.]

-#definition[For a dequeue, *slot-refresh phase* refer to its execution of line 28-29 of @slotqueue-dequeue.]
+#definition[For a dequeue, *slot-refresh phase* refer to its execution of @line-slotqueue-dequeue-refresh - @line-slotqueue-dequeue-retry of @slotqueue-dequeue.]

-#definition[For a dequeue, *slot-scan phase* refer to its execution of line 31-47 of @slotqueue-read-minimum-rank.]
+#definition[For a dequeue, *slot-scan phase* refer to its execution of @line-slotqueue-read-min-rank-init-buffer - @line-slotqueue-read-min-rank-return of @slotqueue-read-minimum-rank.]

 === Correctness